 One measure used by the regulators to assess the financial strength of property and casualty insurers is the minimum capital test ("MCT").
 This test compares a company's capital against the risk profile of the organization.
-The risk-based capital adequacy framework assesses the risk of assets, policy liabilities and other exposures by applying various factors.
-While the regulator indicates the Company should produce a minimum MCT of 150%, the Board of Directors has set an internal target of 230% (2016 - 230%) which under normal circumstances the Company will operate in excess of.
-The MCT for the Company as of December 31, 2017 was 326% (2016 - 336%).
+The risk based capital adequacy framework assesses the risk of assets, policy liabilities and other exposures by applying various factors.
+While the regulator has an established minimum MCT of 150%, the Board of Directors has set an internal target of 230% (2017 - 230%) which under normal circumstances the Company will operate in excess of.
+The MCT for the Company as of December 31, 2018 was 306% (2017 - 326%).

 Another measure of capital adequacy is the net risk ratio which compares net premiums written to policyholder surplus.
 The higher the ratio the greater the risk borne by the Company to absorb adverse loss ratio variations.
 The Board of Directors has set a maximum target of 2.0.
-The net risk ratio for the Company at December 31, 2017 was 1.4 (2016 - 1.3).
+The net risk ratio for the Company at December 31, 2018 was 1.6 (2017 - 1.4).